drone/docs/content/template/variables.md

-git_ssh_url	 | Provides the git+ssh url that should be used to clone the repository. link	     | Provides the repository link for the current running build. branch	     | Provides the default repository branch for the current running build. config	     |
-private	     | Provides a boolean flag that indicates whether or not the repository is private or public. visibility	 | Provides the repository visibility level for the current running build. active	     | Provides a boolean flag that indicates whether or not the repository is active trusted	     | Provides a boolean flag that indicates whether or not the repository is trusted protected	 | Provides a boolean flag that indicates whether or not the repository is protected ignore_forks |
+git_ssh_url	 | Provides the git+ssh url that should be used to clone the repository. link	     | Provides the repository link for the current running build. branch	     | Provides the default repository branch for the current running build. config	     | Provides the configuration path for the repository. private	     | Provides a boolean flag that indicates whether or not the repository is private or public. visibility	 | Provides the repository visibility level for the current running build. active	     | Provides a boolean flag that indicates whether or not the repository is active. trusted	     | Provides a boolean flag that indicates whether or not the repository is trusted. protected	 | Provides a boolean flag that indicates whether or not the repository is protected. ignore_forks | Provides a boolean flag that indicates whether or not to ignore forks. ignore_pull_requests  | Provides a boolean flag that indicates whether or not to ignore pull requests.
-ignore_pull_requests  |